marikachrisanthopoulos/Final-Project/README.md

 - H0 : There is no difference in frequency distribution between both groups.
 - Ha : There is a difference in frequency distribution between both groups

-Therefore, we can conclude that the two variables are related in terms of frequency.
+Therefore, we can conclude that the frequency of the outcomes of these variables are related to being put up for adoption.

 ### Database